 That's not to diminish plastic injection molding's contributions and ongoing demand within the medical community.
 The value of consistently producing large quantities of defect-free, complex medical devices and components simply cannot be underestimated.

 Viewing 3D printing and plastic injection molding as complementary instead of competing technologies is beneficial for OEMs and molders alike.
 Combining these two techniques as situations warrant can ultimately help shorten pre-production iteration cycles and allows for better testing, manufacturing, and outcomes.
-Read our Custom Plastic Injection Molding Guide to gain a better understanding of the versatility and value of plastic injection molding.
+Interested in learning more about how the tool qualifying process helps to ensure quality outcomes?
+View our infographic.